Large Deviations Principle for the tagged empirical field of a general interacting gas: Appendix: Riesz and log gases at mid temperature

 \section{Appendix: Riesz and log gases at mid temperature}

 So far, we have discussed only general interactions at high temperature.
 It is natural to ask if it is possible to obtain a result valid in a more general temperature regime if we assume additional hypotheses on the interactions.
-If we specialize in Riesz interactions, then we can indeed obtain such a result.
+If we specialize to Riesz interactions, then we can indeed obtain such a result.
 The results obtained in this section are not used in the rest of the paper, but we include them out of independent interest.
-For this section, we will work on $\mathbb{R}^{d}$, and not on $\mathbb{T}^{d}$.
+For this section, we will work on $\mathbb{R}^{d}$, and not on $\mathbb{Q}^{d}$, i.e. We will no longer assume that $V$ is infinite outside of $\mathbb{Q}^{d}$.
 We start by recalling some well-known facts about Riesz gasses.

 \begin{lemma}[Equilibrium measure] Let $g: \mathbb{R}^{d} \to \mathbb{R}$ be given by equations \eqref{Coulombcase} and \eqref{Rieszcase}.